alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Search.rst

  sort          string                Sort the results of the request.
 Available values are “relevance” and “created_on” and “updated_on” or any other documentary field part of the requested Databox record_type   string                The type of records to query.
 Available values are “audio”, “video”, “image”, “document”, “flash” search_type   int         0         A toggle to switch records search or stories search.
-Available values are 0 for records and 1 for stories stemme        int         1         This feature is currently only available with SphinxSearch Engine.
-Enable stemmed search date_field    string                Select a field to search with datemin and datemax filters date_min      string                The minimum date as string formated as follow 'Y/m/d' (you need to set a datefield value to use this feature) date_max      string                The maximum date formated as follow 'Y/m/d' (you need to set a datefield value to use this feature)
+Available values are 0 for records and 1 for stories date_field    string                Select a field to search with datemin and datemax filters date_min      string                The minimum date as string formated as follow 'Y/m/d' (you need to set a datefield value to use this feature) date_max      string                The maximum date formated as follow 'Y/m/d' (you need to set a datefield value to use this feature)